desmccarter/ladywood/README.md

 ## Introduction

+This project was developed with the aim of minimising the technical aspects of web/mobile based test implementation.

+Most seasoned testers normally apply the *Page Object Pattern* when implementing web/mobile based test cases.

+.... (intro to be completed)

 ### The Page Object Pattern

 The **Page Object Pattern** is a method of representing web pages (to be tested) as a collection of classes/objects individually.